isomerpages/mci-m3-old/_focus-areas/2-vulnerable-individuals-and-families.md

 For more information, click [here](https://msha.ke/fitrahsg).

-“You can also click <a href="/images/PDF/MMO_Network_Directory_of_Programmes_and Services_840KB.pdf" class="no-pdf-icon" style="margin-left:0;">here</a> to find out more on other programmes and services offered in assisting ex-offenders and their families”
+You can also click <a href="/images/PDF/MMO_Network_Directory_of_Programmes_and Services_840KB.pdf" class="no-pdf-icon" style="margin-left:0;">here</a> to find out more on other programmes and services offered in assisting ex-offenders and their families.

 <hr>